 Victims Commissioning Performance

-- Through local authority community safety grants, additional domestic violence services were provided across the Thames Valley area at a value of £330,000.
+- £252,700 of local authority community safety spend was included within and funded from the MoJ budget.
+This provided additional domestic violence services across the Thames Valley area.

-The balance of the MoJ grant fund (£0.222 million) has been spent on other services for victims, including commissioning costs.
+The balance (£0.119 million) has been spent on other services for victims, including commissioning costs.

 In May, we received an additional in-year Covid-19 related grant of £943,522 from the MoJ to provide financial support to providers of Domestic Abuse and Sexual Violence services to help them support an increase in demand for their services.
 From this, 21 local Domestic Abuse services spent £708,162 supporting clients and 5 specialist Rape Support providers spent £210,580 providing specialist support for those affected by Sexual Violence.
 However, some providers could not spend their full allocation and £13,780 is being returned to the MoJ.

 In July, the MoJ provided an additional £84,685 to recruit 3 additional Independent Sexual Violence Advisors (ISVAs).
 This money was provided to Thames Valley Partnership but they were unable to recruit all 3 ISVAs by 31st March 2021.
 As such, only £30,000 was spent, with the remaining £54,685 being returned to the MoJ in accordance with the grant agreement.